trustoverip/tswg-trust-registry-service-profile/spec.md

     - `profile`: A JSON Profile document that can be resolved through HTTPS.
 Further requisites are detailed in the "Profile Document" section.
     - `definition`: If provided, this signifies the resolvable URI attribute enmeshed within the DID document.
 The corresponding definition is required to comply with the specifications delineated in the subsequent profile document section.
+    - An `checksum` MAY be added as an aid in integrity protection and verification of the Profile document.

 An array of structs is not valid.